-(c) check the gambling equipment for any error messages or indications of a lock up or fault condition and if there are any, action them in accordance with the manufacturer’s recommended procedures;
+(c) check the gambling equipment for any error messages or indications of a lock up or fault condition and if there are any, action them in accordance with the manufacturer’s recommended procedures; and

-(d) check for any indications of the gambling equipment having been tampered with; (e) where the dispute relates to a gaming machine and that machine has a facility to replay the last game or several previous games, operate this facility to confirm the result(s) and amount(s) payable of the game or games in question;
+(d) check for any indications of tampering with the gambling equipment; and

+(e) where the dispute relates to a gaming machine and that machine has a facility to replay the last game or several previous games, operate this facility to confirm the result(s) and amount(s) payable of the game or games in question; and

-(f) if the dispute relates to a linked jackpot system which is able to produce a computerised history file, review this history file; or
+(f) if the dispute relates to a linked jackpot system which is able to produce a computerised history file, review this file; and

-(g) if the dispute relates to a cashless gaming machine system and the system has the ability to trace card transactions through computer records, review these computer records.
+(g) if the dispute relates to a cashless gaming machine system and the system has the ability to trace card transactions through computer records, review these records.

-84 Further action by venue manager or personnel
+52 Further action by venue manager or personnel

-(1) If a player dispute notified and attended to pursuant to rules 82 or 83 is not capable of immediate resolution, the venue manager and/or member of venue personnel must immediately carry out any preliminary enquiries that may be practicable in the circumstances including, but not restricted to: -
+(1) If a player dispute notified and attended to pursuant to rules 49 or 51 is not capable of immediate resolution, the venue manager or venue personnel must immediately carry out any preliminary enquiries that may be practicable in the circumstances including, but not restricted to: -

-(a) recording the name and contact details of the player in dispute, together with those of any witnesses to the incident, on the Gambling Equipment Fault/Player Dispute Report specified in these rules;
+(a) recording the name and contact details of the player in dispute, together with those of any witnesses to the incident, on the Gambling Equipment Fault/Player Dispute Report specified in these rules; and

-(b) recording full details of the nature of the dispute, including the date and time; (c) interviewing any witnesses or collecting any information that may be relevant.
+(b) recording full details of the nature of the dispute, including date and time; and

+(c) interviewing any witnesses or collecting any relevant information; and

+(d) review video surveillance if available, and save a record of the surveillance.

-(2) Where a suspected equipment fault or malfunction is indicated the venue manager or person in charge of the gambling operation must –
+(2) Where a suspected equipment fault or malfunction is indicated the venue manager or person in charge of the gambling operation must:

-(a) record the display currently showing on the gaming machine or jackpot display and any last game details (where available); and
+(a) record the display currently showing on the gaming machine or jackpot display and any last game details (where available);